 - Lights Make sure all your indicators and headlamps are clean and working. - Liquids Make sure the water reservoir is up to the maximum mark and correctly mixed with anti-freeze.
 You may also need to top up your coolant and screen wash. - Oil Check your dipstick and top up the oil if necessary.
 Look for signs of leakages on the ground under the car. - Electrics Check your dashboard before and after starting the engine.
-Listen for a weak battery and replace, if necessary. - Windscreen wipers you should clean them regularly and replace them every 12 months. - Tyres Check your tyre treads and pressure, including the spare.
-While the minimum legal limit is 1.6mm, a minimum tread of 3mm is advised for winter driving. - Safety Assist Check your vehicle's owner's manual and find out if it has any safety assist technology that you can use e.g. ABS.
+Listen for a weak battery and replace, if necessary. - Windscreen wipers you should clean them regularly and replace them every 12 months. - Safety Assist Check your vehicle's owner's manual and find out if it has . any safety assist technology e.g. Advanced Braking System (ABS)